cfielder/GPR-for-Photometry/README.md

     Once can choose to obtain just (ii), just (i) and (iii), or all three.

 ### Step 2:
-- **Perform your photometric predictions**
+**Perform your photometric predictions**
-  - In `example.py` we provide basic sample code to perform a a photometric prediction for Milky Way restframe (g-r) color using three parameters: stellar mass, star formation rate, and axis ratio.
+  - In `example.py` we provide basic sample code to perform a photometric prediction for Milky Way restframe (g-r) color using three parameters: stellar mass, star formation rate, and axis ratio.
   - Line 7-8 reads in the catalog which contains all of your galaxies.
   - Line 10 makes the equivalent of (1) in Step 1, or the `galaxies`read into `single_predictor_mw_gp()`.